KarolisKaj/UniversityShared/Master's/Code/GenericModel/GenericModel/readme.md

 - Components
 	- !dr - death rate i.e. `dr0.5` from 0 to 1 probability of death to occur;
 	- !to - time out i.e. `to50`;
 	- !cl - clone times i.e. `cl3`.
-That will spawn three nodes of that particular component
+That will spawn three nodes of that particular component;